alexey-v-paramonov/sc_website/content/en/docs/radio/applications.md

 date: 2024-08-23T11:39:51+03:00
 weight: 40
 summary: "Starting an Internet-radio station offers diverse opportunities across entertainment, education, branding, community-building, and more, transcending geographical limits to serve niche and global audiences alike."
+seo_title: "Why Start an Internet Radio Station?
+Use Cases and Opportunities | Streaming.Center"
+description: "Explore the diverse applications and opportunities of Internet radio, from entertainment and education to branding, community-building, and more.
+Find out how Internet radio can serve niche and global audiences."
 ---

 # Why start an Internet-radio station?